dchelimsky/rspec-rails/Upgrade.markdown

 # Upgrade to rspec-rails-1.1.99.x

+## Supported Rails Versions

+This release supports the following versions of rails:

+* 2.0.5
+* 2.1.2
+* 2.2.2
+* 2.3.0

 ## update generated files

 Be sure to run "script/generate rspec" and allow the following files to be overwritten: